 After allowing the piece dry overnight, I then started adding the Barn Red.
 It took two coats of the Barn Red.
 Note: I applied the Barn Red to the doors first, so they would be ready to add the chicken wire.

 I painted my furniture feet using the same technique as well.
 I used mason jars to hold the feet while I painted them.
 See how they fit nicely on top of the jars?
 This allowed me to spin the jar.

 The next day, I distressed heavily, on the corners and around the beautiful wood carvings using 220 grit sandpaper.
 I sanded by hand because this gives me more control of how much of the finish I remove.
 You can see the white peeking through!

 After distressing, I used my tacky paper and removed all the sanding dust.
 I decided to add some antique wax to the piece.
-(Note: Normally I add polycrylic before applying glaze to keep it from soaking into the paint color, but in this case, I wanted it to.
-I wanted the worn, old feel).
-I applied the glaze lightly, working in small areas and removing any access glaze.
+(Note: Normally I add Polycrylic before applying glaze to keep it from soaking into the paint color, but in this case, I wanted it to look worn.
+The glaze was applied lightly, working in small areas and removing any access glaze.
 I did not use a topcoat on top of the glaze because it is not necessary.

 Lastly, we added the back, the feet, and the wire to the doors.
 Here is the finished hutch top!
 It’s absolutely perfect and the great thing is it can be used just about in any room of your home 😊

 My Latest Video!